 As you can see the market for IIoT platforms is very diverse.
-Do you find it difficult to choose which type of IIoT platform would suit you best?
+Do you find it difficult to choose which type of IIoT platform would suit you best while comparing?
 Take a look at our list of 10+ criteria to choose the best IIoT solution for your company.

 Do you want to manage machines centrally?
 Do you think data analysis is important?
 And do you want a quick start?
 Discover the possibilities of IXON Cloud, a frequently used IoT solution by machine builders.

 Discover IXON’s Industrial IoT platform!

 IXON Cloud is an all-in-one solution for machine builders and system integrators (and its customers).
 IXON combines hardware with an open SaaS environment with extensive features to remotely service and maintain machines and collect data for applications with alarms and dashboards, for things like preventive maintenance, production monitoring dashboards or machine optimisation.

 - Compatible with all IP-enabled equipment used in industrial machines such as PLCs, HMIs, control panels, IP cameras, sensors and robots;

 - Plug & Play installation without additional software;

 - Comprehensive user management and platform layout to meet specific needs;

 - Direct access to devices in the field anywhere;